Hello! It’s so lovely to meet you!! You’re probably wondering a bit about who I am, so let me tell you some about myself.

-I have been quite active in the SQL Server community since 2006.
-I previously served as the chapter leader of the local group of PASS (Professional Association for SQL Server) in Indianapolis (IndyPASS) from mid 2016 to the end of 2017.
-I began to give presentations to IndyPASS in early 2012 with my first SQL Saturday presentation later the same year.
-I presented a total of almost 40 times for PASS local groups and SQL Saturday sessions in cities across the country (see My Presentations).
-I travel across the country in an RV giving these presentations with my wife and pets as traveling companions (hence the moniker SQLRV).
+I have been quite active in the SQL Server community since I was introduced to it in 2006.
+I previously served as the chapter leader of the local group of PASS (Professional Association for SQL Server) in Indianapolis (IndyPASS) from mid-2016 to the end of 2017.
+I began to give presentations to IndyPASS in early 2012, with my first SQL Saturday presentation in Salt Lake City later the same year.
+I presented many times for local database groups, SQL Saturday sessions, PASS Summit, and many other large and small conferences in cities nationwide (see My Presentations).
+I travel across the country in an RV to give these presentations with my wife and pets as traveling companions (hence the moniker SQLRV).

 You can also get more information about me on LinkedIn or Stack Exchange.